jeremy-collette/smartpianoclient-python/README.md

   * A MIDI file to play

 ## Running the client
+**NOTE: If you have a "Serial Monitor" connected to the Arduino smartpiano server, make sure you close it before you try to run the smartpiano client.
+Otherwise the client will not be able to connect to the Arduino using the serial port.**

 Once you have an Arduino running the smartpiano server code, you can connect to it using the smartpiano Python client to play a song:
 1. Navigate to the "smartpianoclient" folder in your favorite terminal.
 2. Install the required dependencies: